 Child Care Aware of Minnesota helps families walk through choosing the best child care for them and their children by:

 - Offering information on types of child care

 - Using a search engine to get country/city specific information

 - Providing tools when choosing child care such as a complete guide to finding child care, questions to ask when interviewing child care providers, how to pay for care and find financial assistance, as well as what to consider for ADA / Special Needs Care.

 - Educating on actions that can be taken to make using child care easier for your family

-Child Care Center
+Child Care Center on Campus!

 Playhouse Child Care provides infant, toddler, preschool and school aged child care and school readiness to SCTCC Student Parents in a convenient on-campus location.